realworldocaml/book/en/12c-sexprs.md

 ```

 An s-expression is in essence a nested parenthetical list whose atomic
 values are strings.
-The `Sexp` module comes with functionality for
+The `Sexp` module in Core comes with functionality
-parsing and printing s-expressions.
+for parsing and printing s-expressions.

 ```ocaml
 # let sexp =